cloudsoft.io

 foreach

-Shorthand: foreach TARGET_VAR_NAME [ in TARGET ]
+Shorthand: foreach TARGET_VAR_NAME [ in TARGET [ do STEP ]]

 Input parameters: